chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-02-26 Changed LED configuration recommendation to [GitHub - julianschill/klipper-led_effect: LED effects plugin for klipper](https://github.com/julianschill/klipper-led_effect)

 - 2023-03-07 Added from mounting ADXL mount plate

+## Release v5:

+With this release you will need to print a cowl, a hotend mount and an extruder mount

+- v0.2 X Carriage only support going forwards
+- Added Logo LED support for Neopixel, Sequin or RainbowBarf
+- Nozzle LEDs no longer experimental
+- Widened the SlideSwipe magnets holes slightly to help prevent printed part splitting when inserting the magnets
+- Added experimental Goliath Air and Water hotend support

+## v5 Changelog:

+- 2023-03-23 v5 released